jordmsimm/hid336/README.md

    hid:
    - 336
    title: Recommendation Systems on the Web
-   abstract: This paper is an overview of Recommendation Systems on the web.
+   abstract: Recommendation Systems are being used all over the web.
+There are different popular techniques that are being used in modern systems.
+Some of the larger well know companies are using this technology very well.
+This material is an overview of some techniques, state of the art systems, and challenges and limitations of Recommendation Systems.
    url: https://github.com/bigdata-i523/hid336/paper1/report.tex
    type: latex
-   status: in progress
+   status: complete
    chapter: Media
 ```